 Projected expenditures for the WPCF, the wastewater collection system, and the wastewater pumping stations have been addressed as part of this early planning study.
-Budgetary capital and operating costs associated with the base case scenario for Naugatuck outlined in this section are provided in Appendix E of this report.
+Budgetary capital and operating costs associated with the base case scenario for Naugatuck outlined in this section are provided in Appendix A of this report.
 Capital costs associated with upgrading the WPCF have been based on engineering cost information provided in the 2017 Facilities Plan.
-Other costs provided in that appendix are for higher-level budgeting purposes only, and have been based on typical parametric considerations such as dollars-per-gallon, taking into consideration the size and age of the facility and other factors as pertinent.